 As they traced the path with their fingers, I witnessed the magic of literature fostering engagement, critical thinking, and a sense of unity among the students.
 They didn’t just listen to the story; they became a part of it, eagerly contributing their ideas and enthusiasm.

 Seeing these young minds so captivated by the tale I had penned was an experience beyond words.
-Their curiosity, their laughter, their genuine concern for Pete – it was a beautiful reminder of why I write.
+Their curiosity, their laughter, their genuine concern for Pete the Squirrel – it was a beautiful reminder of why I write.
 Books have the incredible power to ignite imaginations, foster empathy, and create unforgettable moments.

 My heart was full when I left that classroom,.